 How about basketball?
 You can go to the basketball courts in various parts of the Han River and there is most likely a group of people playing.
 How about asking to jump in?

 The possibilities with this are endless and different depending on your own individual hobbies and what you enjoyed doing back home.
 The benefit of finding friends this way is that you can make friends with whom you have something in common with, so it’ll be much easier for the both of you to have something to talk about.
-This may be difficult and possibly require you to tap into the powers of Google or Facebook searches, but it pays off.
+This may be difficult and possibly require you to tap into the powers of Google or Facebook searches, but it pays off and will put you in a situation where you’re surrounded by people that you can easily converse with because you have shared hobbies.

 These are just a few of many ways to make Korean friends during your stay in Korea.
 There are many other ways to befriend the locals, but here can be a good start.
 Not living in Korea yet?
 There’s still plenty of ways to make Korean friends outside of Korea.